ANUJ760/byte-pair-tokenization/README.md

-# byte-pair-tokenization
+## byte-pair-tokenization
-Implementation of BPE tokenization algorithm from scratch (Without tiktoken).
+*Implementation of BPE tokenization algorithm from scratch (without tiktoken).*